What are mini-bonds?

 Who can invest?

-However, the Financial Conduct Authority (FCA) introduced new rules earlier in 2014 aimed at protecting investors in non-listed products, including mini-bonds.
+However, the Financial Conduct Authority (FCA) introduced new rules in 2014 aimed at protecting investors in non-listed products, including mini-bonds.
 For example, if an investment is offered or promoted by an FCA authorised firm, that firm will now need to take certain steps to ensure the recipient is either an appropriate investor or that independent financial advice on the investment has been received.
 The new rules enable the FCA to hold authorised firms accountable should they promote or offer investments to the wrong type of investors.

 Although the income returns may be relatively attractive, there are some risks which come with investing in mini-bonds, particularly because they are generally illiquid products.
 In other words, although the principal amount lent will be returned at the end of the term together with any accrued unpaid interest, the holder will not benefit from capital growth through trading during the life of the mini-bond.
 In addition, if base rates go up during the term of the bond, the coupon will become less attractive but the bondholder will remain locked in.